 Sustainalytics, a leading provider of ESG and corporate governance research and ratings to investors, conducted the verification of NAB's Social Bond Use of Proceeds.
-The work undertaken as part of this engagement included collection of documentation from NAB employees and review of documentation (including a review of each organisation's EOCGE citation) to confirm the conformance with the NAB Social Bond Framework.
+The work undertaken as part of this engagement included collection of documentation from NAB employees and review of documentation to confirm the conformance with the NAB Social Bond Framework.

 Sustainalytics has relied on the information and the facts presented by NAB with respect to the funded organisations.
-Sustainalytics is not responsible nor shall it be held liable if any of the opinions, findings, or conclusions it has set forth herein are not correct due to incorrect or incomplete data provided by NAB.
+Sustainalytics is not responsible, nor shall it be held liable if any of the opinions, findings, or conclusions it has set forth herein are not correct due to incorrect or incomplete data provided by NAB.